Soldier to be sentenced for murder in Texas protest shooting

 The governor has not said publicly how he came to his conclusion.
 It is not clear when the parole board will reach a decision on Perry’s case.

 Perry served in the military for more than a decade and was stationed at Fort Hood, about 70 miles (110 kilometers) north of Austin.
-He was working as a ride-share driver the night of the shooting and had just dropped off a customer when he turned onto a street filled with protesters.
+He had just dropped off a ride-share customer when he turned onto a street filled with protesters.

 Perry said he was trying to get past the crowd blocking the street when Foster pointed a rifle at him.
 Perry said he fired at Foster in self-defense.
 Witnesses testified that they did not see Foster raise his weapon, and prosecutors argued that Perry could have driven away without shooting.